ricktimmis/SuiteCRM/IMPORTANT-README.txt

 CHANGE LOG
 ==========

+10-10-2014_09:50:00 ricktimmis

+Customised Opportunities module to include custom value fields, (Opex, Capex, Connectivity, Content Filtering, Managed Services, and Maintenance)- Hid the Opex and Opportunity_Amount fields in Edit View.
+This is to force data to be entered as intial capital outlay for the opportunity (Capex) then an Operational value based upon key service metrics.
+These values are calculated to provide a monthly Operational Value ( Opex) for the Opportunity.
+The Total opportunity amount is calculated as follows Opportunity_Amount = (Capex + (Opex * 12)).
+Implementation required additional fields to be created in the opportunities_cstm table, and an SQL Creation script is available in /Development.
+This needs to be run against the production database to make the changes.

 09-10-2013_10:34:00 ricktimmis

 Modified the .gitignore file to include some modifications in the custom directory.
 This is so that updates, custom modules, and customisations